rebelinux/Diagrammer.Core/Docs/support.md

 3. Provide Context Information

 Help us understand your environment by including these relevant details in your report:
-The version of MilestonePSTools you are using (find using Get-Module).
+The version of Diagrammer.Core you are using (find using Get-Module).
-The version of PowerShell returned by $PSVersionTable.PSVersion The Milestone XProtect VMS version you are connected (or trying to connect) to.
+The version of PowerShell returned by $PSVersionTable.PSVersion

-4. Write a Clear Description
+1. Write a Clear Description

 Craft a concise yet detailed description of the issue:
 Start with a short summary or title for your report.